FREQUENTLY ASKED QUESTIONS

-The GLBT National Help Center provides free and confidential support for gay, lesbian, bisexual and transgender (GLBT) people, and those with questions about sexual orientation and/or gender identity.
-We provide support through our two national, toll-free hotlines as well as through our Online Peer-Support Chat program, which allows private, one-on-one instant messaging (IM) with a trained peer-counselor, directly on our website.
-We provide factual information about GLBT issues, safer-sex info, local resources for cities and towns across the country and peer-support for people going through a difficult time.
+The LGBT National Help Center provides free and confidential support for lesbian, gay, bisexual and transgender (LGBT) people, and those with questions about sexual orientation and/or gender identity.
+We provide support through our three national, toll-free hotlines as well as through our Online Peer-Support Chat program, which allows private, one-on-one instant messaging (IM) with a trained peer-counselor, directly on our website.
+We provide factual information about LGBT issues, safer-sex info, local resources for cities and towns across the country and peer-support for people going through a difficult time.
 All of our volunteer peer-counselors are either gay, lesbian, bisexual or transgender.

-How do you know if you are gay?
+How do you know if you are gay, Lesbian or bisexual?

 What does “transgender” mean, and what does it include?